Frankie Laine: Early career and stylistic influences

-He changed his professional name to Frankie Laine in 1938, upon receiving a job singing for the New York City radio station WINS.
+Laine changed his professional name to Frankie Laine in 1938, upon receiving a job singing for the New York City radio station WINS.
 The program director, Jack Coombs, thought that "LoVecchio" was "too foreign sounding, and too much of a mouthful for the studio announcers," so he Americanized it to "Lane", an homage to his high school.
 He added the "i" to avoid confusion with a girl singer at the station who went by the name of Frances Lane.
 It was at this time that Laine got unknown singer Helen O'Connell her job with the Jimmy Dorsey band.
 WINS, deciding that they no longer needed a jazz singer, dropped him.
 With the help of bandleader Jean Goldkette, he got a job with a sustainer (non-sponsored) radio show at NBC.
 As he was about to start, Germany attacked Poland, and all sustainer broadcasts were pulled off the air in deference to the needs of the military.

 Laine next found employment in a munitions plant, at a salary of $150.00 a week.
 He quit singing for what was perhaps the fifth or sixth time of his already long career.
-While working at the plant, he met a trio of girl singers, and became engaged to the lead singer.
-The group had been noticed by Johnny Mercer's Capitol Records, and convinced Laine to head out to Hollywood with them as their agent.
+While working at the plant, Laine met a trio of female singers and became engaged to the lead singer.
+The group had been noticed by Johnny Mercer's Capitol Records and convinced Laine to head out to Hollywood with them as their agent.